MicrosoftDocs/Devices-docs/surface-hub/surface-hub-recovery-tool.md

 ### Version v2.7.139.0

+*Release date: September 30, 2021*<br>
+This version of Surface Hub Recovery Tool adds support for the following:

+- Windows 10 Team 2022 Update (22H2)

 *Release date: February 11, 2021*<br>
 This version of Surface Hub Recovery Tool adds support for the following: